 By clearly listing the previous price, the cost of the change and the new total for the project, your client can’t claim they didn’t know what the changes would cost, or they didn’t realize how much the change impacted the final price.

-Every change work order also needs to list the impact on the job schedule.
+Every change work order form also needs to list the impact on the job schedule.
 Whatever the change, you should extend the projected completion date.
 A rule of thumb is 2 to 1.
 For every day the job may extend, add two days to the projected completion date.
 Something may come up while making the change that will delay the job and you might need that buffer.

 What if they balk or delay signing the change work order?